int-brain-lab/ibllib/docs/02_installation.md

 call run_tests.bat
 ```

+### Getting started
+Short introduction for the Ipython notebook [here](./_static/one_demo.html)
+A longer tutorial is available in the tutorial section.

 ## Matlab Package
 In a command line, clone the git (Linux) or download the zip file from GitHub (Windows).
 ```